priimak/HaasoscopePro/README.md

 ### Repository structure

 - [adc board](adc%20board/): Design files and documentation for the main board, based on Eagle 9.6.2
-- [adc board/Kicad](adc%20board/Kicad): An import of the main baord design files into KiCad 8
+- [adc board/Kicad](adc%20board/Kicad): An import of the main board design files into KiCad 8
 - [adc board firmware](adc%20board%20firmware/): Quartus lite project for the Altera Cyclone IV FPGA firmware
 - [case](case/): Front and back PCB panels for the aluminum case
 - [software](software/): Python files for the oscilloscope program